-In the case where an archaeological discovery is made on site during exploration works, the procedures outlined in the National Heritage Act, No. 27 of 2004, requires that any archaeological or paleontological object or meteorite discovered is reported to the National Heritage Council as soon as practicable
+Section 55 (4) of the National Heritage Act, No. 27 of 2004, requires that any archaeological or paleontological object or meteorite discovered is reported to the National Heritage Council as soon as practicable.
+Figure 12 below shows some graves observed on the EPL.

-Figure 12: Archaeological artifact observed on the EPL
+Figure 12: Graves observed on the EPL